eupowerprices.com

 Limitations

-Extreme price spikes, negative-price events, and unusual market situations can therefore be difficult to predict reliably, particularly when similar events are rare in the historical training data.
+Gradient-boosted trees are strongest when future conditions resemble combinations represented in their training data.
+They do not naturally extrapolate structural relationships far beyond the historical range.
+Extreme price spikes, negative-price events, and other unusual market situations can therefore be difficult to predict, particularly when similar events are rare in the historical record.